Prolonged Fasting: Benefits, Risks, and How to Do It Safely

 However, to keep the results long-term, it’s essential to maintain a healthy post-fast lifestyle.

-Blood Pressure and Prolonged Fasting
+Blood Pressure and Long-duration fasting

 Prolonged fasting and hypertension also share a strong connection.
 During fasting, the body releases excess sodium, reduces oxidative stress, and balances hormones like cortisol and adrenaline.